 There are two main separate points for admissions, for Nursery at 3+ and then for Reception at 4+.
 Where parents are looking for mid year placements in any other classes we are able to offer these where class sizes are less than 30.
 A place in the Nursery does not guarantee a place in Reception and families have to apply separately for a Reception place.

 We are happy to answer any queries that you may have about admission to St Agatha's.
-We hold regular open days but are also happy to arrange tours of the school by appointment.
+Due to Covid 19 we will not be offering individual tours of the school at this time.

 Please ask for Sharon Parsons on 020 8546 3879 or email email@example.com

 Guidance for school governors on interpreting evidence of Catholic Practice in Supplementary Information Forms following the Coronavirus outbreak.